 Finally, consider the following questions when choosing the right strain or product for you.

-- How much experience do you have with cannabis?
-If your tolerance is low, consider a low-THC low-dose strain.
+- How much extensive experience do you have with cannabis?
+If your tolerance is low, consider an a strain Bass THC at low doses.

-- Are you susceptible to anxiety or other side effects of THC?
-If so, try a high voltage in the CBD.
+- Are you susceptible to anxiety or others side effects of THC?
+If so, try a voltage high in CBD.

-- Do you want the effects to last long?
-If you do, consider edible foods (starting with a low dose).
-Conversely, if you are looking for a short-term experience, use inhalation methods or a tincture.
+- Do you want him effects do they last long?
+If you do, consider i edible foods (starting from a low dose).
+Conversely, if you're looking for a short-term experience, use inhalation methods or a tincture.

-There are many factors to consider when choosing a strain, but if you really find that the Indica strains consistently provide a positive experience, then by all means, keep bringing them in.
-However, if you are still looking for that ideal strain, these are important details to keep in mind.
+There are many factors to consider when choosing a strain, but if you truly find that the strains of Indica variety consistently provide a positive experience, then by all means, keep them coming.
+However, if you're still searching for that ideal strain, these are important details to keep in mind.